 - If you want to include SEO parameters of websites to affect search results, this option outperforms earlier Real Time Data Sync integration.

-- If your site contains lot of pdfs, docs, excel files, and other documents, you can use this option.
-Searching across such wide range of document types outperforms Real Time Data Sync option.
+- If your site contains a lot of pdfs, docs, excel files, and other documents, you can use this option.
+Searching across such a wide range of document types outperforms the Real Time Data Sync option.

 A search engine’s crawling of the Internet is a continuous operation.
 It never truly comes to an end.
 It’s critical for search engines to locate new pages that have been published, as well as modifications to old pages.
 They don’t want to squander time and money on pages that aren’t solid search result candidates.
 And a web crawler is a piece of software that follows all of the links on a page that lead to other sites and repeats the process until it runs out of new links or pages to crawl.

 Web crawlers go by a variety of names, including robots, spiders, search engine bots, and just “bots” for short.
 They’re called robots because they have a certain task to complete, travel from link to link, and collect data from each website.

 Well-liked (linked to often), excellent quality, and websites that are frequently updated and produce new, high-quality information are given higher importance.
 Hence websites as such can use a crawl way.

 Crawling and indexing are critical for your website’s success.
 It does not mistakenly prohibit Google from accessing your website and they also Examine and correct any problems on your

 website.
 Hence, from the aforementioned data, one can use whichever way best suits their requirement, depending on the nature of the business, website configuration, and the services (B2B,B2C,C2C,C2B) they offer.